 Stan Harper is perhaps somewhat better known in the US than in Europe, which is a shame, as his virtuosity with the chromatic harmonica has dazzled American audiences for many decades.
 He has been associated with Hering harmonicas for some time and has collaborated with them to produce this instrument which bears his name.
-This is a 56 reed, 14-hole chromatic in the key of C. It starts on the G below middle C and can be viewed as a 12-hole chromatic with two additional holes added at the lower end, or as a 16-hole chromatic with the two lowest holes missing.
+This is a 56 reed, 14-hole chromatic in the key of C. It start on the G below middle C and can be viewed as a 12-hole chromatic with two additional holes added at the lower end, or as a 16-hole chromatic with the two lowest holes missing.
 This tuning is extremely useful for those playing pieces from the violin repertoire, as the violin's lowest note is the G below middle C.

 This instrument feels very comfortable in the hands as well as in the mouth, with nicely shaped chrome plated brass covers and a chrome plated brass mouthpiece with round holes.
 The covers are supported by soccer goalpost shaped pieces of brass, similar to those used on some Suzuki chromatics.
 The plain brass reedplates are of a fairly standard thickness (1.08mm, 0.0425") and secured with six Phillips head screws and two small slotted screws along the front edge to a wood comb.
 According to the Hering website, the wood used is madeira, which I believe is a type of mahogany.
 The outside edges of the comb have a nicely grained reddish veneer applied which has been heavily lacquered.
 The reeds are the same size as those used on the Hering 64 and reed adjustment is very consistent, giving an even response over the full range of the harmonica.
 Tuning is also quite good at A=443Hz.